canoemilio20/personal-portfolio-website/README.md

 - Contact

 Functionality:
-1. Dynamic nav bar to show where you are.
+1. Dynamic style nav bar to show where you are.
 2. Autoscroll when clicking on the nav bar to make navigation easier.
-3. Section search to skip to interesting content.
-4. Contact links to redirect into them.
+3. Contact links to redirect into them.

 Style:
 + Minimalist design.